If the prospect of setting up your MN contractor business is exciting but a little overwhelming, this is the post for you.

 A background disclosure.
 The state wants to know about who they’re granting licenses to, so all owners and shareholders has to fill out a form with past employment and criminal history information.

 Liability insurance.
 Skilled contractors like you take precautions to keep everyone on a job site safe, but sometimes accident strikes.
 Minnesota requires you to have general liability insurance to cover property damage and bodily injury.
-The required amounts are listed here.
+Beyond protecting you in the case of a potential lawsuit, having business insurance can benefit you by helping to instill trust from your customer; it may also help you when seeking financial assistance, like loans or grants.

 Worker’s compensation compliance and insurance.
 If you have employees, you need to have worker’s comp insurance.
 Everyone, including those without employees, has to fill out a compliance form.

-If your head is spinning from that long list of application requirements, take a deep breath.
+If your head is spinning from that long list of license application requirements, take a deep breath.
 Minnesota has the application form, along with all additional required forms, in a single document.
-That way, you can fill out all the necessary information and check requirements in one place.
+That way, you can fill out all the necessary information and check requirements for your MN contractors license in one place.

 You also have options on how you want to submit your application.
 Either upload your application here and pay your fee online or mail your printed app and a check or money order to:

-How much will the fee to get your Minnesota contractor license be?
+How much will the fee to get your MN contractors license be?
 It depends on your revenue.
 If your gross annual receipts are under a million dollars, the new license fee is $440.
 That rate can go up to $640 for businesses that make more than $5 million a year, though.
 A breakdown of fees is listed on the application document.

 Congrats!
 After you’ve passed your exam and received your license, you’re ready to start your handyman business.
 The licensing process is just the beginning, though.
 In addition to displaying your license number on contracts and ads, you’ll need to complete 14 hours of continued education to renew your license every two years.

-If you still have some Minnesota contractor license questions unanswered, check out the state’s FAQ or visit the Minnesota Department of Labor and Industry’s website.
+If you still have some Minnesota contractors license questions unanswered, check out the state’s FAQ or visit the Minnesota Department of Labor and Industry’s website].

 If you still need to get general liability and worker’s comp insurance before you can apply, get a contractor's insurance quote to ensure you’re covered.